The best UAE VPN working in Dubai 2020

 Restriction of certain sites can vary frequently – often day by day – so you'll need a VPN with a track record of being reliable in the UAE.
 There's no point in paying money for a service and finding out in a week that you can't access what you bought it for.

 At the top of our list is ExpressVPN.
-Widely regarded as the best UAE VPN, its stealthy servers, great speeds and excellent support means it's a reliable way of accessing restricted content in the UAE and Dubai.
+Widely regarded as the best UAE VPN for Dubai and the rest of the country, its stealthy servers, great speeds and excellent support mean it's a reliable way of accessing restricted content in the UAE and Dubai.
 However, there are a number of other options, so scroll on to find out which UAE VPN for Dubai is best for you.

 The best five UAE VPNs you can get today